 A note on documentation

-VIVA Alliance documents all exhibitions for archiving and marketing purposes.
+VIVA Alliance documents all aspects of the exhibition for archiving and marketing purposes.
 Artists are free to document individual elements of the exhibition themselves.
 This documentation usually consists of digital photographs and/or videography.